 In some instances, the pain travels up the neck and then radiates through the back of the jaw or down to one or both arms.

 Many problems can cause chest pain.
 Most pain can be life-threatening, involving the heart or lungs.

 Because it is difficult to pinpoint the exact cause of this type of pain, it is best to seek medical help.

 While chest pain is usually attributed to heart disease, many people with heart disease say they experience a vague discomfort for which “pain” does not seem to be an adequate description.

 In general, chest discomfort related to a heart attack or other heart problem can be or is associated with:

-- Crushing or throbbing pain that radiates to the back, neck, jaw, shoulders and arms – especially the left arm.
+- Crushing or throbbing pain radiates to the back, neck, jaw, shoulders, and arms – especially the left arm.

 - Breathing difficulty

 - Cold perspiration

 - Nausea or vomiting